BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 Well I'm not just telling you all this to depress you!
 I'm telling you theres an alternative!

-We have a currency that is set to upset the traditional idea that you need a bank account to work and live.
+Cryptocurrency money born and raised online.
 Its not controlled by banks or government, no fees, no economic crashes, and it doesn't inflate at 2-3% per year.
-You may think I'm talking about Bitcoin, but I'm not.
-If you have even heard of Bitcoin.
 The internet right?
 You searched up this video, saw the title and thumbnail, you're watching it right now.
 This video is really here!
 Not only that but its available to everyone, its fully public.
 But what if I wanted to send you money?
 Then I would have to send it only to you and verify that it was real.
 Currently we have millions of humans watch over that process.
+Some of that verification happens in paper, some happens in conversation.
 We figuired out how to have machines do it instead.

+You may think I'm talking about Bitcoin, but I'm not.
+If you have even heard of Bitcoin.
+This is very new.
+Bitcoin was the first generation of cryptocurrencies and it was a stable online distributed payment system when it was small.
+Just the developers, then a small in group, then early adopters.
+Now its far too big and refuses to grow up to meet that demand.
+Still restricted to 10 minute wait times and big fees.
+Using Bitcoin is getting worse every year.

+This is where IOTA and Cardano come in.
+Headed by scientific researchers, non-profits, and open source communities.

 A system where every machine that participates helps manage the responsibility and humans have machines in their pockets.
 If you own a phone you don't need a bank.
+If you memorize a 15 word phrase you can't lose access to your money no matter what.

 We have some issues.
 We need to make conversion of your funds easier.
 We need to see broad adoption.
+More business acceptance leads to higher user adoption.

 You need to understand that when you come into this space you are rejecting the old and embracing the new even when many others are struggling to transfer over.
+People don't want to change even if it gives them more freedom and independence with their lives.
 People struggling to understand why conversion is neccesary.
+Things work fine as they are!
-Happy to keep having their money drained by a bloated system when machines can do it for free over the internet.
+Happy to keep having their money drained by a bloated system  of fees and inflation when machines can do it for free over the internet and give you the profits.

 Million of people are unbanked, leaving them prey to the check cashing, money cards, and payday loans.
+Maybe they smell, or they don't make enough, or the owners are racist.
+Either way the owners are in control.
-They make money off the flaws in the system, so a new system without flaws, without profit, is a threat to their lives.
+They make money off the flaws in the system we use, so a new system without flaws, without profit, without power is a threat to their lives.
+Freedom mean giving up their position and moving on.
-How do we get them using crypto as soon as possible?
+How do we get people using crypto as soon as possible?
+Really using it!
 They are suffering right now and we can fix it!
 Online money without banks!

 The main issue with cryptocurrencies is that economies happen in real time.
 Most people don't understand how to use crypto, crypto isn't exactly human friendly, and if you don't look to far into it government fiat sits in the background just working.
+It's only when you focus in do you see that its held together with duct tape.
-You have to ignore how it doesn't work but people live in a bubble of their own reality so some are impenetrable.
+To believe everything is fine you have to ignore how it doesn't work for many poor people who live in a bubble cut off from love and attention.

-Wait no I'm talking about how banks print money. or really poof money into existence and you pay for their cheating on your behalf.
+Wait no I'm talking about how banks print money. or really poof money into existence and you pay for them cheating on your behalf.
 If you use it responsibily to build more wealth for yourself it could work out in the end, but for most loans they just increase the price and make you pay for it longer.
 Its not helping anyone.

 When you get a loan in crypto it is more akin to an earlier idea of a loan, like lending real cash.
 You lose access to it and they gain access.
 No new money is created from nothing.
 No chance for government policy to destroy the country like with hyperinflation of the past.
+Do I need to list all the government who ruined their economy by printing too much money?

 Bitcoin is a strange being.
 We have to question whether we ever understood money in the first place.
 Most of us don't understand money at all.
 If you do, I challenge you to explain it to someone without them getting lost.